Pulitzer Prize for Drama

 The Pulitzer Prize for Drama is one of the seven American Pulitzer Prizes that are annually awarded for Letters, Drama, and Music.
 It is one of the original Pulitzers, for the program was inaugurated in 1917 with seven prizes, four of which were awarded that year.
 (No Drama prize was given, however, so that one was inaugurated in 1918, in a sense.)
 It recognizes a theatrical work staged in the U.S. during the preceding calendar year.

-Joseph Pulitzer stipulated that the Pulitzer Prize for Drama should be awarded, “…“Annually, for the original American play, performed in New York, which shall best represent the educational value and power of the stage in raising the standard of good morals, good taste, and good manners."
+Joseph Pulitzer stipulated that the Pulitzer Prize for Drama should be awarded, "...Annually, for the original American play, performed in New York, which shall best represent the educational value and power of the stage in raising the standard of good morals, good taste, and good manners."
 The original prize was $1,000.

 Until 2007, eligibility for the Drama Prize ran from March 1 to March 2 to reflect the Broadway "season" rather than the calendar year that governed most other Pulitzer Prizes.

-The drama jury, which consists of one academic and four critics, attends plays in New York and in regional theaters.
-The Pulitzer board can overrule the jury's choice; in 1986, the board's opposition to the jury's choice of the CIVIL warS resulted in no award being given.
+The drama jury is composed of four members and a chair.
+Typically, these are three or four critics, complemented by academics or playwrights.
+The jury reviews scripts submitted by New York and regional theater productions, taking the production of the play into account.
+The jury makes recommendations to the Pulitzer board, which the board is not required to accept.
+This can result in the prize being awarded to another play, or in no prize being awarded.

+Rejections of the jury's recommendations

+In 1924, the board's selection of Hell-Bent fer Heaven over the jury's recommendation of George Kelly's The Show-Off caused a minor scandal as the recipient of the award, Hatcher Hughes, taught at Columbia, which oversees the award.
+The jury resigned.

-In 1955 Joseph Pulitzer, Jr. pressured the prize jury into presenting the Prize to Cat on a Hot Tin Roof, which the jury considered the weakest of the five shortlisted nominees ("amateurishly constructed... from the stylistic points of view annoyingly pretentious"), instead of Clifford Odets' The Flowering Peach (their preferred choice) or The Bad Seed, their second choice.
-Edward Albee's Who's Afraid of Virginia Woolf? was selected for the 1963 Pulitzer Prize for Drama by that award's committee.
-However, the committee's selection was overruled by the award's advisory board, the trustees of Columbia University, because of the play's then-controversial use of profanity and sexual themes.
-Had Albee been awarded, he would be tied with Eugene O'Neill for the most Pulitzer Prizes for Drama (four).
+In 1955 Joseph Pulitzer, Jr. pressured the prize jury into presenting the Prize to Cat on a Hot Tin Roof, which the jury considered the weakest of the five shortlisted nominees ("amateurishly constructed... from the stylistic points of view annoyingly pretentious"), instead of Clifford Odets' The Flowering Peach or Maxwell Anderson's The Bad Seed.

+Edward Albee's Who's Afraid of Virginia Woolf? was selected for the 1963 Pulitzer Prize for Drama by that year's jury.
+However, the jury was overruled by the award's advisory board, the trustees of Columbia University, because of the play's then-controversial use of profanity and sexual themes.
+The jurors, John Gassner and John Mason Brown, resigned, calling the decision "a farce."

+In 1986, the jury's only recommendation was Robert Wilson's the CIVIL warS and the board declined to award a prize.

+Critic Dan Sullivan criticized both the board, for ignoring the jury of experts and refusing to acknowledge the avant-garde auteur Wilson, and the jury, for not selecting other plays as finalists, such as Aunt Dan and Lemon by Wallace Shawn or The Normal Heart by Larry Kramer.